DCAN-Labs/hbcd-docs/docs/data_access/recprograms.md

   <i class="fa-regular fa-lightbulb" style="margin-right: 6px; color:rgb(13, 148, 8);"></i>
   <strong>Good for:</strong> interactive visualization (volumetric & surface data)
 </span>
 An interactive GUI used for inspecting images, particularly useful for visualizing surface-based data.
 It allows users to view and manipulate 3D brain images, including the ability to rotate, zoom, and pan the images.
-It also provides tools for overlaying different types of data, such as functional and structural images, and for visualizing connectivity data. `wb_view` supports a variety of file formats, including:
+It also provides tools for overlaying different types of data, such as functional and structural images, and for visualizing connectivity data.

 **wb_command**
 <span style="display: inline-block; background-color: #f0f8ff; color: #333; border-radius: 12px; padding: 1px 5px; font-size: 0.9em; border: 1px solid #d0e7ff;">